Call for Evaluation Advisory Group members

-The Evaluation Advisory Panel will meet twice a year as a panel to discuss and to shape the Centre’s approach to evaluation.
+The Evaluation Advisory Group will meet twice a year as a group to discuss and to shape the Centre’s approach to evaluation.

-The panel will peer review the Centre’s evaluation guidance.
-It will also make recommendations to the Centre as to the suitability of organisations who apply, through a competitive process held in August-September 2019, to join the Centre’s Evaluator Framework.
-This Framework will be established by October 2019.
+The group will peer review the Centre’s evaluation guidance.
+It will also make recommendations to the Centre as to the suitability of organisations who apply, through a competitive process held in August-September 2019, to join the Centre’s Panel of Evaluators.
+This will be established by October 2019.

-Organisations successful in joining the Framework will be invited to apply to evaluate specific projects which are identified, or directly funded by the What Works Centre.
-Between meetings, individual panel members, or a sub-group based on expertise, may be convened, either in person or remotely to provide recommendations on the suitability of these applications, or other methodological issues.
+Organisations successful in joining the Centre’s Panel of Evaluators will be invited to apply to evaluate specific projects which are identified, or directly funded by the What Works Centre.
+Between meetings, individual group members, or a sub-group based on expertise, may be convened, either in person or remotely to provide recommendations on the suitability of these applications, or other methodological issues.